 You’ve got just over two weeks in Australia, so what are you going to see?
 Everything!
 Travelling south from Darwin, tour Kakadu and Litchfield National Parks — the old stomping grounds of Crocodile Dundee — and check out some of the most diverse wildlife around.
 From there head to Katherine Gorge and decide if all the pictures you’ve seen have done it any justice (they haven’t!).
-Hop on a flight to the Red Centre and experience the magic of Uluru before rounding it all off by taking in the scenery on your way to Melbourne along the Great Ocean Road.
+Make your way towards the Red Centre and the magic of Uluru, followed by a stop in Coober Pedy, the neat underground town.
+Round it all off by taking in the scenery on your way to Melbourne along the Great Ocean Road.

 Your Discover Moment: Adelaide.
 Wetland nature cruise in crocodile territory.
 Visit to an Aboriginal art and craft centre.
 Guided exploration of Kakadu and Litchfield NPs.
+Underground mine tour.
 Champagne sunset viewing of Uluru.
 Mala Walk around Uluru and visit to the cultural centre.
 Hike at Kings Canyon (seasonal).
 Rainforest walk in Great Otway NP.
 12 Apostles visit.
 Walks in Grampians NP.
-Internal flight.
 All transport between destinations and to/from included activities.

 Explore Kakadu National Park, spot crocs on a river cruise, clink glasses at an Outback pub, awe at majestic Uluru, sleep underground in Coober Pedy, marvel at the 12 Apostles along the Great Ocean Road.